MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write-product.md

 ### Styles

-The possible styles in are available in Common Data Service through the following mappings.
+The possible styles in Finance and Operations apps are available in Common Data Service through the following mappings.

 Source field | Map type | Destination field
 ---|---|---